jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 ###Media

+The following properties are related to media that is loaded into the player.

-Media properties can either be configured directly inside of **setup**, or inside of a [playlist](#playlist).
-The below configurations can only be used for single media files.
+If only a single playlist item is used, this information can either be configured directly inside of **setup**.
+If you are planning on using multiple media items, these can also be used inside of a **[playlist](#playlist)** array.

 |Setting|Type|Description|Default|
 |--|--|--|--|